 Hillingdon HMO Licensing

-Hillingdon Council is introducing borough-wide additional HMO licensing, approved by Cabinet on 19 February 2026 after over 1,000 consultation responses (80% in favour).
-Applications open on Wednesday 20 May 2026 with full compliance required by Saturday 23 August 2026.
-The fee is £1,401 for a 5-year licence, with a 10% discount for accredited landlords.
+Hillingdon Council has introduced borough-wide additional HMO licensing, approved by Cabinet on 19 February 2026 after over 1,000 consultation responses (80% in favour).
+Applications are open from Wednesday 20 May 2026, and ALL applications must be submitted by the Saturday 23 August 2026 deadline.
+The fee is £1,401 per property for a 5-year licence (payable in two instalments), with a 10% discount for accredited landlords.
 An Article 4 Direction (since December 2025) also requires planning permission for any family-to-HMO conversion.

 Additional HMO Licensing Scheme